ckswilliams/modOpenREM/docs/nginx_on_linux.rst

     sudo ln -s /etc/nginx/sites-available/openrem-server /etc/nginx/sites-enabled/openrem-server

 Now we reload nginx and start our server as before to test this step.
-At this stage, nginx is simply passing requests to the default port (80) on to port 8000 to be dealt with (which is why we need to start the test server again.
+At this stage, nginx is simply passing requests to the default port (80) on to port 8000 to be dealt with (which is why we need to start the test server again).

 .. sourcecode:: bash